 About Me

 La Palma has amazing night skies.
 When I got made redundant from my job at the observatory, I retrained as a tour guide, specialising in astronomy, called a Starlight Guide.
-I mostly show groups around the professional telescopes at the Observatory at the Roque de Los Muchachos, but I also enjoy showing people the other glories of our miniature continent.
-If you want to treat yourself to a knowledgeable and entertaining guide for a day or half-day, email me at sheila@sheilacrosby.com.
+I mostly showed groups around the professional telescopes at the Observatory at the Roque de Los Muchachos, but I also enjoyed showing people the other glories of our miniature continent.

 I started writing fiction at middle school in Leeds and never stopped.
 So far I’ve published 50 short stories and three books.
-There’s a non-fiction guide to the astronomical observatory at the Roque de Los Muchachos (A Breathtaking Window on the Universe ), an anthology of children’s stories inspired by La Palma’s starry skies (The Seer’s Stone), and a science fiction anthology (The Dodo Dragon and Other Stories).
-I’m currently working on a whodunnit set in the observatory.
-(You can read more about my writing here.)
+There’s a non-fiction guide to the astronomical observatory at the Roque de Los Muchachos (A Breathtaking Window on the Universe ), an anthology of children’s stories inspired by La Palma’s starry skies (The Seer’s Stone), and a science fiction anthology (The Dodo Dragon and Other Stories)

-You can also find me on Twitter and Instagram.
+You can find me on Blue Sky and Instagram.

 Look, Carmelo, I put you in a book.